KwaneleGadlela/KwaneleGadlela/README.md

 - 👋 Hi, I’m @KwaneleGadlela
 - 👀 I’m interested in web development and software engineering
 - 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on web applications
+- 💞️ I’m looking to collaborate on web applications and software application as well
 - 📫 How to reach me gadlelakwanelefana@gmail.com

 <!---